mavryk-network/GoMavryk/cmd/tzcompose/README.md

 Produces a fake double-endorsement which slashes the baker in `destination` and awards denunciation rewards to the baker who includes this operation.
 The destination must be registered as baker and a private key must be available for signing.
 The slashed baker must have endorsements rights and this task waits until a block with such rights is baked.

 To successfully execute this task you need to sufficiently fund and register the baker and then wait a few cycles for rights to activate.
 Note that on sandboxes the $alice key is not the sandbox baker.
-To lookup the actual baker key, docker exec into the sandbox and search for the `secret_keys` file in the Tezos client dir.
+To lookup the actual baker key, docker exec into the sandbox and search for the `secret_keys` file in the Mavryk client dir.

 ```yaml
 # Spec